-Click the lines representing the center hole.
+• Click the lines representing the center hole.

-- Click the Selection tool. - Click anywhere in the drawing area to deselect the side view.
+- 4. Crosshatch the solid sections of the side view. - Click the Selection tool. - Click anywhere in the drawing area to deselect the side view.

 Use the Tracer tool to select these unsegmented boundaries.
 Practice both methods of selecting lines.